Grub Control With Nematodes

 LawnSavers has been utilizing cutting edge “Nematodes” a type of round worm, for years to naturally manage populations of White Grubs in your Soil.
 There are literally thousands of species of Nematodes in the world, but oly a few known to be helpful combatting against typical turfgrass damaging grubs and insects.

 Nematodes are only successful at managing grubs when the grub larvae are very young.
 In the Greater Toronto Area this means that applications are best suited for approximately late August through Early October (check with your LawnSavers professional).
-All university trials in our local climate show very little control when applied in the Spring, so be careful what your retailer, supplier, neighbour or lawn care company is claiming, you could be wasting your money! (the grubs are too large and lethargic to be innoculated and die before pupation sets in. (research By Dr. Michael BrownBridge (Vineland Research) and Pam Charbonneau (OMAFRA))
+All university trials in our local climate show very little control when applied in the Spring, so be careful what your retailer, supplier, neighbour or lawn care company is claiming, you could be wasting your money! (the grubs are too large and lethargic to be innoculated and die before pupation sets in.
+The soil temperature at the habitation level must be at least 12-15 deg C. or they will not infect their hosts.
+Nematodes will have no effect on pupating larvae! (research By Dr. Michael BrownBridge (Vineland Research) and Pam Charbonneau (OMAFRA))

 Heterohabditis Bacteriophora is the newer strain of Nematode that is the ideal predator of the European Chafer Beetle larvae.
 At LawnSavers we apply these at a much higher rate in order to increase the likelihood of infection in the grub and to increase the likelihood of a better kill.